British Doctors Study

 The 1978 questionnaire sought information from all male doctors born in the 20th century about a wider range of characteristics (including alcohol consumption and self-reported body mass index) and invited them to participate a randomised trial of prophylactic daily aspirin to prevent death from stroke, myocardial infarction, or other vascular conditions.
 This trial has engendered others, some much larger, and has contributed to statistically stable meta-analyses of all trials.

-Funding for this project is from the UK Medical Research Council, Cancer Research UK, and British Heart Foundation
+Funding for this long term follow-up is from the UK Medical Research Council, Cancer Research UK, and British Heart Foundation.